-It is moot whether the conditions for bringing the rule into play were fulfilled.
+It is moot whether the conditions for bringing the rule into play were met.
 The decision was not to change the class of New York from 11 to 12 but - and it is not perforce the same thing - to hold over the effects of the change until the Assembly's 40th Session.

 Moreover, even if the Commission broke the four-month rule its decision was covered by the authority vested in it.
-Insofar as the rule was at odds with resolution 39/27 it was not binding on the Commission.
+Insofar as resolution 39/27 was at odds with the rule the rule was not binding on the Commission.